microsoft/tfs-cli/README.md

 Logged in successfully
 ```

+#### Basic auth

-You can alternatively use basic auth by passing `--auth-type basic` (read [Configuring Basic Auth](docs/configureBasicAuth.md)).
-NTLM will come soon.
+You can alternatively use basic auth by passing `--auth-type basic` (see [Configuring Basic Auth](docs/configureBasicAuth.md)).

+> NTLM support is under consideration

-Note: Using this feature will store your login credentials on disk in plain text.
+> Warning!
+Using this feature will store your login credentials on disk in plain text.

-## Settings Cache
+### Settings cache

 To avoid providing other options in every command, you can save options out to a settings file by adding the --save flag.

 ```bash